Work in prison

 Their intervention may be requested by the head of the prison.

-They may also take the initiative to visit a prison because of their interactions with an incarcerated person.
+They can also take the initiative to visit a prison because of their interactions with an incarcerated person.

 Indeed, incarcerated people can exchange by post with the labor inspectorate.